Manage an Amazon EMR job - Amazon Step Functions

 The state machine in this sample project integrates with Amazon EMR by passing parameters directly to those resources.
 Browse through this example state machine to see how Step Functions uses a state machine to call the Amazon EMR task synchronously, waits for the task to succeed or fail, and terminates the cluster.

-For more information about how Amazon Step Functions can control other Amazon services, see Using Amazon Step Functions with other services.
+For more information about how Amazon Step Functions can control other Amazon services, see Integrating services with Step Functions.

 IAM Example